Ashok0/EnderalVREssentials/README.md

 [**R.A.S.S - Rain Ash And Snow Shader**](https://www.nexusmods.com/skyrimspecialedition/mods/22780?tab=files): "R.A.S.S." adds weather effects to the Player such as water droplet effects in your vision.
 Disable if you prefer having no weather effects.
 You can alternatively disable select weather effects from the R.A.S.S.
 MCM.

 [**SkyVRaan - Shimmering VR Waters**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
 It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
 Also has improved realism and clarity of near water.

+&#x1F53A; **SMALL PERFORMANCE DROP --- For lower end GPUs, you may wish to experiment with disabling "SkyVRaan - Shimmering VR Waters" in Mod Organizer 2.** &#x1F53A;

 [**Storm Lightning for SSE and VR**](https://www.nexusmods.com/skyrimspecialedition/mods/29243?tab=files): A remake of Minty's Lightning mod as an SKSE plugin.
 The purpose of this mod is stability and scalability.
 It can summon up to 50 sheet lightnings and 50 fork lightnings per second and up to 31 cells distance.
 This results in a more natural and enjoyable storm experience.